Ukrainian airliner crashes in Iran killing 176

 The investigation will involve U.S. manufacturer Boeing and national authorities.

-Iranian state broadcaster IRIB said one of the plane's two black boxes had been found.
+Iranian state television said both the plane's black boxes and data recorders had been found.

-But one local news agency quoted the head of the country's civil aviation authority as saying Iran would not give the black box to Boeing.
+According to a semi official local news agency, the head of Iran's civil aviation organiation said it's not clear which country Iran would send the black boxes to for analysis - but it would not give them to Boeing.

-The fallout from the crash threatens to worsen relations between Iran and the United States which are already in crisis.

-This aviation disaster came on the same night Iran launched missiles at bases housing U.S. forces in Iraq, in relation for a U.S. drone strike last week that killed an Iranian military commander.

 Major airlines around the world have cancelled flights to Iran and Iraq and re-routed others away from both countries' airspace.